getsentry/sentry-docs/src/wizard/javascript/ember.md

   sentry: {
     dsn: '___PUBLIC_DSN___',

+    // Set tracesSampleRate to 1.0 to capture 100%
+    // of transactions for performance monitoring.
     // We recommend adjusting this value in production, or using tracesSampler
     // for finer control
     tracesSampleRate: 1.0,